 Or, you may wish to have one sealing ring for savory and another for sweet foods.

 How often should the Sealing Ring be cleaned?

 It is not necessary to remove the sealing ring after each use.
-One should remove the sealing ring and clean the sealing ring following every 5-6 uses or if any food that splatters was prepared.
+One should remove the sealing ring and clean following every 5-6 uses or if preparing foods that splatter.